DynasticSponge/Frederick2/readme.md

     }};

     // add the handler function to the resource for a specific HTTP method
-    // in this case we're adding the handler for POST requests against the 'actions'
+    // in this case we're adding the handler for POST requests against the 'actions' resource
     // (ie http://127.0.0.1/actions )
     rootBranchAction->addHandler(enums::httpMethod::POST, actionPostHandler);